Special feature: Easily understand air pollution

 This index qualifies the state of the air according to 6 classes: Good / Average / Degraded / Bad / Very bad / Extremely bad.

-Each of these pollutants have varying characteristics.
+Each of these pollutants have varied characteristics.

-sulfur dioxide SO2
+Sulfur dioxide SO2

 Sulfur dioxide (SO2) is a gas, formerly called sulfur dioxide.
 It can also be found in liquefied form.